infumap/infumap/tools/gpu/text_embedding/README.md

 # Text Embedding

 This service runs a local `llama-server` in embedding mode.
-It is shell-only: there is no Python app, venv, or Python dependency installation in this tool.

 By default it serves the Q8 GGUF build of Qwen3 Embedding 0.6B: